nansencenter/WIM2d/README_matlab.txt

 # ========================================================
-B. get input file & edit if you want
+B. get input file & edit if you want eg cp infiles/infile_matlab.save_matlab_figures.txt infile_matlab.txt

-- can change options like grid size (nx,ny), number of frequencies and directions (nw,ndir), plotting options, save binary outputs or not
+- can also change options like grid size (nx,ny), number of frequencies and directions (nw,ndir), plotting options, save binary outputs or not
 - MEX_OPT=-1 gives a slight speedup compared to MEX_OPT=0
    (uses advection code from a mex file)
-- MEX_OPT>0 use mex interfaces to fortran code (more work to compile these) cp infiles/infile_matlab.save_matlab_figures.txt infiles/infile_matlab.txt
+- MEX_OPT>0 use mex interfaces to fortran code (more work to compile these)
 # ========================================================